-In addition, the national model will be able to be customised and made applicable to different population levels, such as at state and territory level, in the future.
+In addition, the national model will be able to be customised and made applicable to different population levels, such as at state and territory levels, in the future.

-We are committed to building internal capacity within state, territory and Commonwealth health departments to improve understanding of the value of these decision support tools and build confidence and competence in interacting with them and their supporting infrastructure.
+We are committed to building internal capacity within state and territory as well as federal health departments to improve understanding of the value of these decision support tools and build confidence and competence in interacting with them and their supporting infrastructure.

 What are the expected outcomes?